-Reverb-28 Weeks of Post Audio-Week 14 by Woody Woodhall - ProVideo Coalition
+Reverb - 28 Weeks of Post Audio Redux by Woody Woodhall - ProVideo Coalition

 Reverb is also an essential component in dialog replacement or ADR.
 I have a prior post on that here.
 The location audio will be recorded with whatever reverb was characteristic to the space that served as sets.
 Later, when the actor rerecords the needed lines, it will be in a flat, quiet room.
 Reverb will be required to better match the location recordings to the newly recorded lines of dialog.

 There are many different types of reverbs and reverb devices, but in general they all have similar parameters.
 There is the type of reverb itself – a plate, a hall, a room and many others.
 There are also a number of parameters in how the sound source interacts with the chosen reverb type, there is damping which muffles the reverb, there are EQ parameters and much more depending on the device.
-Let’s have a look by using the Waves Renaissance Reverb for an example.
-This is an example of a digital reverb, a device that uses digital algorithms to recreate spaces.
+Let’s have a look by using the Waves Renaissance Reverb for an example which is a digital reverb, a software device that uses digital algorithms to recreate spaces.

 There are three graphs – one is a damping graph, one is a time response graph and one is a reverb EQ graph.
 The top panels above each graph has controls that work with specific parameters for each function.

 The lower half of the device front panel indicates the size and depth of the reverb and the reflections, the wet or dry amount of the signal to the reverb and the gain of the signal.
 Other controls include the amount the sound is diffused in a space and the delays induced by the reverb unit.
 Many various reverbs offer variations on the amount of control for each of these parameters.
-For instance, this reverb can have a time of up to 24 seconds of reverb tail.
+For instance, this reverb can have a time of up to 24 seconds of reverb tail (time).

-Looking at the interface of Altiverb you can see a similarity in the controls for the reverb parameters.
-However, in this case instead of using a plate verb, or a room verb, or a chamber verb, these use a sample from a specific place for the reverb.
-Of course, it allows you to use amazing sounding rooms for the verbs, but convolution also allows for very specific and unique spaces to be sampled, like car interiors, trains, plans and the types of spaces that typically get used for productions.
+Looking at the interface of Altiverb you can see a similarity in the controls for the reverb parameters with the Waves Ren EQ.
+However, in this case, instead of using a plate verb, or a room, or a chamber verb, these use a sample from a specific place for the reverb.
+The Altiverb interface also clearly shows a photo of the space that was sampled as well as the “listening” position of the reverb in the space.
+Convolution also allows for very specific and unique spaces to be sampled, like car interiors, trains, planes and the types of spaces that typically get used for productions.

 There are a number of ways to use the reverbs in a mixing session.
-You could just put the reverb onto the track and play the audio through it.
+You could just put the reverb onto the track you want to process, and play the audio through it.
 Sometimes this is perfectly correct.
-However, most of the time, reverbs are sent to an auxiliary track and then that reverb is blended into the mix.
+However, most of the time, reverbs are sent to an auxiliary track, which offers the reverb to a number of tracks simultaneously, and then that reverb is blended back into the main mix.
 Here is where the wet/dry control is key.
-If you put a reverb onto a track itself, you must use the wet and dry balance to determine the amount of reverb being used.
-Typically, when using an aux track for the reverb, the reverb is set to 100% wet and then the reverb is controlled by the volume setting of the aux track.
+If you put a reverb onto a track itself, you must use the wet and dry balance to determine the amount of reverb being used as the signal is sent through it.
+Typically, when using an aux track for the reverb, the reverb is set to 100% wet and then the reverb is controlled into the main mix by the volume setting of the reverb aux track, the level of the sends to the reverb aux track, and the level of the signal being sent to reverb itself.

 Like most things in audio, there are no hard and fast rules in the “proper” use of reverb.
 Whatever sounds best, or whatever serves the scene is the proper use.
+Play with the controls and find out what sounds good.
+Learn how each section of the control parameters affect the reverb.

 There have been many sorts of reverberation techniques used over the years.
 There are numerous stories about an engineer’s love of the reverb of a stairwell or hallway.
 They then have a performance in that space to record the effect of the reverb.

-What recording studios used to do before digital reverbs were devised was to create rooms called echo chambers.
+What recording studios used to do before digital reverbs were devised, was to create rooms called echo chambers.
 They would take a fairly unflattering room and cover it in tile and shellac.
-Then they would send audio to a speaker inside that room and record the resulting reflections back into another track.
-Large halls were perfect spaces to record orchestras however, rock and pop music needed ways to control and minimize the reflections, so the echo chambers and rooms with large hanging plates were devised.
+Then they would send audio to a speaker inside that room and record the resulting reflections, played back in that room, into another track.
+Rock and pop music didn’t sound great recorded in halls and opera houses like an orchestra would, it required ways to control and minimize the reflections, so the echo chambers and rooms with large hanging plates were devised.

-Don’t have an extra room to use for reverb?
-Don’t need it today.
-Fortunately today, most editing systems and digital audio workstations have some sort of reverb software device included.
-Put one on a track and play with the depth, the EQ and damping and the wet/dry signal and see how it can add a sparkle to not only the dialog but also the music and the effects tracks.
+If you don’t have an extra room to use for a reverb chamber, fortunately you won’t need it these days.
+Today, most editing systems and digital audio workstations have some sort of reverb software device included.
+Put one on a track and play with the depth, the EQ and damping and the wet/dry signal and see how it can add a sparkle not only to the dialog, but also the music and the effects tracks as well.

 Woody Woodhall is a supervising sound editor and rerecording mixer and a Founder of Los Angeles Post Production Group.
 You can follow him on twitter at @Woody_Woodhall